 When it came time to dip them, Mom chopped up blocks of semi-sweet baking chocolate (found in the baking aisle of the grocery) and a little bit of paraffin wax which kept the chocolate shiny once it hardened, then melted them together in the top of a double boiler.
 (I can close my eyes today and see the box of “Gulf” wax sitting on the kitchen counter.)

-She would take a small amount of the naked rolled eggs from the refrigerator, put them on a dinner plate, and one-at-a-time, snag each with a wooden toothpick, dip the egg, deposit it onto a wax paper-lined tray then take a teaspoon and drop a tiny bit of the melted chocolate on to the hole left by the toothpick to seal it.
-The thin, semi-sweet coating perfectly offset the sweetness of the inside of the egg.
+She would take a small amount of the naked rolled eggs from the refrigerator, put them on a dinner plate, and one-at-a-time, snag each with a wooden toothpick, dip the egg, deposit it onto a wax paper-lined tray, then take a teaspoon and drop a tiny bit of the melted chocolate on to the hole left by the toothpick to seal it.
+The thin, semi-sweet coating perfectly offset the intense sweetness of the inside of the egg.

 The finished eggs were always stored in the refrigerator in a covered tin, resting layer upon layer, separated by rounds of wax paper.
-To this day, my favorite way to eat these eggs is ice cold from the fridge, the bite into it taking me back to Easters many decades ago in that kitchen in the Coal Region.
+To this day, my favorite way to eat these eggs is ice cold from the fridge, the first bite into it taking me back to Easters many decades ago in that kitchen in the Coal Region.